 For more details:

-Louise is back again, 8 July, at Ronnie Scott’s upstairs bar as Renato D’Aiello’s special guest.
+Louise is at Ronnie Scott’s upstairs on Monday 2 SEPTEMBER, as Renato D’Aiello’s special guest.
 Saxophonist Renato and his band have a regular Monday night fixture at Ronnie’s featuring a top UK/European singer.

 Renato and Louise have been playing music together (see photo from 1996).
-For their July date, they will feature the music of hard-bop pianist and composer, Horace Silver: with his: Song for My Father, Tokyo Blues, Pretty Eyes, Peace, amongst a few others.
-In true jazz fashion we won’t know what song’s coming next or who might be sitting in.
-But you can be sure …Read more
+For their September date, they will feature the music of hard-bop pianist and composer, Horace Silver: with his: Song for My Father, Tokyo Blues, Pretty Eyes, Peace, amongst a few others.
+In true jazz fashion we won’t know what song’s coming next, who might be sitting in, or who you might be sitting next …Read more